This Website

 This website is built using Hugo and hosted on Amazon Web Services.
 Let me explain.

-This website is built using Hugo with the Hugo Coder theme.
+This website is built using Hugo with the Hugo PaperMod theme.
 I use Gitlab as my source code repo of choice and I implemented CI/CD on the project to build and deploy the resulting site to AWS S3.
 Since S3 has an access cost, CloudFront is used to actually serve the content.
 This being a static site, practically everything goes through CloudFront.

 The workflow is easy: